urmaul/Yii-Phpass/README.md

 ###Installation

 * Extract the release file under `protected/extensions/phpass`
-* Add a line to your configurationf ile to import the extension:
+* Add a line to your configuration file to import the extension:
 ```
 'import'=>array(
     ...